Diwita19/EcoFin-Navigator/README.md

 Ask questions like:

-- “I’m a beginner with \$10,000 in the US, give me example portfolio plans.”
+- “I’m a beginner with X money from X country, give me example portfolio plans.”
 - “Explain inflation and interest rates like I’m new to investing.”
 - “Tell me some harmless finance / market jokes.”